Skip to main content

 The example below demonstrates how to find out the costs not assigned to a specific environment:

-1. Create two new attributions, one for the Production environment, the other for the Development environment.
-See Create attributions.
+1. Create two allocation rules, one for the Production environment, the other for the Development environment.
+See Create allocations.

 Tip